 Tinseltown Holiday Spectacular, the Fairgrounds at the Greater Philadelphia Expo Center, Oaks

 Be prepared for the WOW factor as last year’s Winter on Broad Street Light Show has moved and transformed for a more stunning and spectacular holiday light show, Tinseltown Holiday Spectacular.
-From November 26 – January 2 families are invited to stroll through a fantastical light display, shop at Mistletoe Marketplace, nosh and sip in Tinsel Lodge, go for a 30-minute ice skating spin around Rudolph’s Rink, or reserve a time slot for a family portrait with Santa.
+From November 25 – December 31 families are invited to stroll through a fantastical light display, shop at Mistletoe Marketplace, nosh and sip in Tinsel Lodge, enjoy weekly carolers every Friday, or reserve a time slot for a family portrait with Santa.
+NEW for this year is also a two-lane 160 foot ice slide and an ice-skating rink with REAL ice!
 The holiday memories are waiting to be made, so purchase your tickets in advance for a very special holiday outing.

 HersheyPark Christmas Candylane, Hershey